What Is This All About???

 and day out.

-Any person who knowingly damages the military forces in
+Any person who knowingly damages the military mission in

 any way should be punished severely - whether they are in the military or not.